ceos-seo/data_cube_notebooks/docs/ingestion_guide_gpm.md

 **Important notes**

 - Resolution specifies the x/y or latitude/longitude resolution in the **units of the crs setting** - if the units of the crs are degrees (e.g. EPSG:4326), then latitude/longitude should be used here.
 If x/y are used (e.g. Transverse mercator projections, UTM based etc.) then these should read x and y instead.
-- The tile size refers to the tiling of the source datasets - in the above example, ~0.94 degrees are used for both values.
+- The tile size refers to the tiling of the source datasets - in our Landsat examples, ~0.94 degrees are used for both values.
 This means that given the ~6 square degree Landsat 7 scene, the ingestion process will produce ~6 separate tiles.
 This can be raised or lowered - we lower it for higher resolution data so that the file sizes are all roughly the same.
 - The tile size must be evenly divisible by the resolution for both latitude and longitude - this means that the latitude tile size % the latitude resolution must be **exactly** zero.
 Not doing this can result in a single pixel gap between tiles caused by some rounding errors.
 If we were ingesting into Albers 25m, a valid tile size would be 100000, but not 100321 as it does not evenly divide.
 For projections that require fractional degrees (like above), we calculate our desired resolution in both the x and y direction and then multiply by an arbitrary constant (generally 3000-4000) to ensure that there are no rounding errors.

 The last part of the configuration file is the measurement information.
 These look like the snippet seen below: